Triumph Spitfire

 Triumph Spitfire 4

 Triumph launched the original Spitfire at the 1962 Motor Show.
-It was initially called the Triumph Spitfire 4; the 4 referred to the number of cylinders, not the model number.
-It was an elegant, small sports car styled by Michellotti.
-Although aimed at the same market as the Austin-Healey Sprite, it appeared more sophisticated and stylish.
-Initially it had a larger, 1147cc, engine with more power than the Sprite's 1098cc.
+It was called the Triumph Spitfire 4.
+Four was the number of cylinders, not the model number.
+The Spitfire was an elegant, small sports car styled by Michellotti.
+Although aimed at the same market as the Austin-Healey Sprite, it looked more sophisticated and stylish.
+It had a larger, 1147cc, engine with more power than the Sprite's 1098cc.
 The first Spitfire was also slightly more expensive.

 Triumph Spitfire 4 interior

-The early Spitfire's cockpit was rather spartan.
-The floor was covered with rubber mats, rather than carpet and the seats looked thin.
-The Spitfire had a Mini style centre instrument cluster, with the normal sports car instrumentation: a speedometer, rev counter, fuel and temperature gauges.
-The instruments would have been better directly in front of the driver.
-However, the central arrangement may have been for ease of manufacture of left and right hand drive versions.
-The US was an important market for British sports cars in the sixties.
+The early Spitfire's cockpit was spartan.
+The floor was covered with rubber mats instead of carpet and the seats were thin.
+The Spitfire had a Mini-style centre instrument cluster.
+It still had full sports car instrumentation: a speedometer, rev counter, fuel and temperature gauges.
+The instruments would have been better directly in front of the driver, but the central arrangement may have made it easier to make left and right hand drive versions.
+The US market was the most important target for British sports cars.

 The most controversial aspect of the Spitfire was the independent rear suspension.
 Motor magazine, testing an early car, found the handling safe and enjoyable.
-However, they did comment that when cornering at speed, the car's mild understeer changed to controllable oversteer.
-The Spitfire's swing axle suspension could cause the rear wheels to tuck in on sharp bends taken at speed.
-Motor also warned that long, fast curves needed to be approached with caution until the transition from understeer to oversteer had taken place.
-Generally though, the report was positive about the Spitfire's handling.
+They did comment that when cornering at speed, the car's mild under-steer changed to controllable over-steer.
+The Spitfire's swing axle suspension caused the rear wheels to tuck in on sharp bends taken at speed.
+Motor also warned that long, fast curves needed to be approached with caution until the transition from under-steer to over-steer had taken place.

 Motoring Which?, testing the same model, had different opinions.
 They claimed that the independent rear suspension could easily change the car's direction when cornering or driving straight on rough roads.
-On good roads the handling was mainly thought to be reasonable.
-The ride in the Spitfire was thought to be unsettling.
-It could pitch diagonally on straight roads and was continuously restless on bumpy roads.
+On good roads the handling was reasonable.
+They thought ride in the Spitfire unsettling.
+It pitched diagonally on straight roads and was continuously restless on bumpy roads.
 Motor also concurred with this last comment when testing a Triumph Spitfire Mk3 head to head with an Austin-Healey Sprite and a Honda S800.
 Which?, in their test, had no hesitation in choosing the Austin-Healey Sprite as the better car of the two.

 Triumph Spitfire Mk 2 - 1965 to 1967

 Like the Sprite and Midget, the Spitfire was continuously improved throughout the sixties.
 The Mk 2 Spitfire was launched in March 1965.
-It had a slightly more powerful engine: 67bhp instead of 63bhp.
-Inside the car had improved trim, which was criticised in the Spitfire 4 and carpets on the floor.
-There was also a revised grill.
+It had a slightly more powerful engine, 67bhp instead of 63bhp.
+Inside the car had improved trim, which was criticised in the Spitfire 4, and carpets on the floor.
+There was also a revised grille.

 Triumph Spitfire Mk3